sidliu2000/samsung-galaxy-chromebook/README.md

 For now, I will just put this SSD into a NVME enclosure, and use it as a portable USB, until newer versions of Chromeos support this SSD, hopefully soon.

 UPDATE: As of July 8th, 2022, I can report that Version 103.0.5060.114 works fine with this 1TB SSD!
+UPDATE: As of Nov 22nd, 2022, WD 1TB SSD causing sleep problem.

 6) <b>Firmware Upgrade</b>

 Samsung Galaxy Chromebook has a UEFI Firmware (Full ROM) available now here https://mrchromebox.tech/#devices.
 You can follow this Multiboot guide https://github.com/olm3ca/Galaxy-Chromebook on how to multiboot linux or Windows 11, even Mac.
 What that means is that, if you install this UEFI firmware, you will have to blow away ChromeOS.
 I am not ready to do that just yet, because I am not sure if I could recover back to Chromeos, and I am actually a fan of Chromeos.

 I had an older Samsung Chromebook 3 that has support for RW_LEGACY Firmware.
 I tried out the <a href="https://galliumos.org/">GalliumOS</a> on it and it works quite well, but I eventually recovered back to Chromeos, dedicating Samsung Chromebook 3 to just browsing and viewing.
 It's not powerful enough to do anything other than those simple activities.
 That's why I was thinking about getting Samsung Galaxy Chromebook instead.

+UPDATE: Nov 22nd, 2022.
+Because of WD 1TB SSD Sleep problem, I finally took the plunge and flashed the firmware to full UEFI.
+I also installed Brunch ChromeOS version 107.
+It's working perfect!
+Fedora 36 is almost fully working, with some errors in dmesg for audio but audio is working.
+No internal Mic.
+Also installed a grub2 4k theme so that grub boot menu is not so tiny.

 7) <b>Experimenting with different Linux distros with Crostini</b>